PIE vs PIH: What’s the Difference and How to Treat Them?

 Topical Treatments for PIH

-Several topical treatments can effectively address PIH.
+Several topical treatments may be considered for PIH management.
 These include:

 Chemical Peels